Koaladeer/aki/readme.md

 # Pharma Stock Prediction Using Clinical Trial Data and Stock Data
+TODO:
+1. [ ] make something with eventstudies like Budenny
+2. [ ] changes dataset: reduce the amount of times/events

 ## General description and goal of the project
 This project aims to explore the relationship between pharmaceutical clinical trials and stock market performance.
 We use clinical trial data from [clinicaltrials.gov](https://clinicaltrials.gov) and stock price data from the [Alpaca API](https://alpaca.markets) to develop a model that can predict the stock performance of pharmaceutical companies based on their clinical trial activities.